flipcamp/engagingstudents4/essays/stuart.md

 Exercise 2 is done with swing feel, and can be started at a relaxed medium tempo.
 Group 4 claps the rhythm shown; all other groups clap on beats “2” and “4” as they sing their parts.
 The parts played by Groups 1 and 4 are quite easy, and Group 2's is not too difficult.
 Group 3 sings a 5/8 crossrhythm on 4/4; in the version shown here, they “reset” at the beginning of every four bars, but this could also be given to them so that the 5/8 crossrhythm goes continuously (only synchronizing on the first beat of the first bar with the other groups every five cycles).
 Group 5's part is not difficult except that there is so much time spent with rests; it can be used as a good vehicle to show how what sound like quarter note triplets starting on beat “4” can be correctly notated.

-**Example 2.** Five-part swing feel rhythm exercise with pickup, triplet quarter notes over the bar line, and 5/8 crossrhythm
+**Figure 2.** Five-part swing feel rhythm exercise with pickup, triplet quarter notes over the bar line, and 5/8 crossrhythm.

 <img src="{{ site.baseurl }}/images/stuart02.png" alt="image" />